Windows File Manager revived

 • netui2.dll => netxp2.dll

-6. You're done!
-To test it, run winfile.exe, select a file on a NTFS-drive and select one entry of the "Security" menu (or click the key-icon on the toolbar once you've selected a filename.
+7. You're done!
+To test it, run winfile.exe, select a file on a NTFS-drive and select one entry of the "Security" menu (or click the key-icon on the toolbar once you've selected a filename).

 Help Troubleshooting Help

-• If you encounter problems with the font display like the ones displayed below, you have to go to the "Options"/ "Font" menu and choose the font
+• If you encounter problems with the font display like the ones shown below, navigate to the "Options"/ "Font" menu and choose the font

 "MS Sans Serif" instead of "Microsoft Sans Serif".